wkumari/draft-wkumari-dnsop-extended-error/README.md

 5. IANA Considerations

-5.1.  new Extended Error Code EDNS Option
+5.1.
+A New Extended Error Code EDNS Option

    This document defines a new EDNS(0) option, entitled "Extended DNS Error", assigned a value of TBD1 from the "DNS EDNS0 Option Codes (OPT)" registry [to be removed upon publication:
    [http://www.iana.org/assignments/dns-parameters/dns-
    parameters.xhtml#dns-parameters-11]